 Browsing through old blogs, I found this seven-year-old blog (Dec 5, 2014) that seems to sum up my feelings today pretty well.
 Here, with some revisions, it is:

 I watch today’s protests and feel very old, very frustrated, and very discouraged.
 I watched the same explosions and protests in the 1950s, 1960s, and 1970s.
-The same explosion of despair and rage, the same fear and panic, the same, the same, the same.
+The same outburst of despair and rage, the same fear and panic, the same, the same, the same.
 A lot has changed.
 Huge numbers of blacks have become accepted members of mainstream America and mainstream America has become multiracial.
 Everything has changed; nothing has changed.
 How can that be?

 For me, the answer lies in polarization.
 My maxim: people who interact only with those like themselves become increasingly ignorant of and hostile toward those who are different.
-Over the same period, I’ve watched economic, racial, political, and religious groups become sealed off cells, banging against each other, reciting the same slogans over and over, gaining nothing.
+Over the same period, I’ve watched economic, racial, political, and religious groups become sealed-off cells, banging against each other, reciting the same slogans over and over, gaining nothing.
 Become ugly and uglier until they explode once again.

 Polarization prevents change.
 Radicalized liberals consumed with entitlements continue to pass judgment at the drop of a hat without any legitimate discussion of race.